bibleexchange/courses/homiletics-2/en/3200_topical-sermon.md

 The topical sermon greatly encourages considerations of the whole council of God.

 The spirit of the words is what we should aim to bring into the light, and not just the bare words.

-#### A theme can be chosen first, A text can then be selected, which supports that theme

 ### Distinguishing characteristics of the topical sermon